emilyhorsman/bikeblog/content/posts/thoughts-after-2000km-on-an-ebike/index.md

 1. Definitely wears through consumables faster.
 I've already gotten to 0.5% wear on this chain.
 1. Battery management!
 Regulation and safety for e-bike batteries are a hot topic — these are larger batteries that experience many more load cycles than you would expect to be kept in an apartment building.
 I follow some guidelines:
    1. I have a 504 Wh battery that came with the bike and a 630 Wh battery that I got for longer touring.
 I use the 504 Wh battery for most riding and keep the 630 Wh battery stored in a cool, dark place at 70% charge and then charge it to 100% before a large day ride.
    1. I try to follow the [Bosch guidelines](https://www.bosch-ebike.com/en/help-center/ebw-care/asset-ast-00046) and [Shimano guidelines](https://www.shimanoservicecenter.com/us/discover/e-bike-how-to-battery).
-I would love manufacturers to publish more care information for their batteries to maximize the longevity of them.
+I would love manufacturers to publish more care information for their batteries to maximize their longevity.
 Sadly, batteries ultimately don't last very long compared to the timeline I would like an e-bike to last.

 ## Politics

 1. Some claim that e-bikes have a lower carbon footprint per mile than a traditional bike since charging the battery uses less energy than producing the calories that would be eaten instead.
 BikeRadar has some [reporting on this](https://www.bikeradar.com/features/long-reads/cycling-environmental-impact/).
-Whether this is true or not I still think that a lot of e-bikes will become e-waste and that the mining involved in battery production is terrible for our planet.
+Whether this is true or not I think that a lot of e-bikes will become e-waste and that the mining involved in battery production is terrible for our planet.
 Getting people on traditional bikes instead of e-bikes should be a goal when possible.
 1. Many people aren't well served by the bikes they're familiar with because the bike industry predominantly sells uncomfortable bikes with low utility and too-hard gears.
 I still think that many people wouldn't get an e-bike if they had a regular bike that was comfortable for them, had dynamo lights, and a wide range of gears that were low enough to carry lots of stuff up big hills.

 ## PeopleForBikes Three-Class System